 As a planning tool, then, the knowledge organiser allows you to ‘backwards plan’, or work back from where you want all children to get to: a secure understanding of everything included within the knowledge organiser.

-Without becoming embroiled in a debate on teaching methods, I believe that there is compelling evidence for whole-class, interactive teaching to best secure the understanding of the items included within the knowledge organiser.
+Without becoming embroiled in a debate on teaching methods, I believe that there is compelling evidence for favouring explicit instruction; whole-class, interactive teaching to best secure the understanding of the items included within the knowledge organiser.
+There would certainly never be any carousel activities or ‘discovery learning’ approaches, because i think lots of children don’t actually learn any stuff with these approaches, and so it widens the attainment gap.
 Having said that, with a KO acting as magnetic north, it is possible to be more creative with lessons without the risk of losing rigour.

 For example, you may be delivering a lesson on Shackleton’s third Antarctic expedition and would like the children to recreate the journey through a piece of drama.
 If the timeline of the expedition is included within your knowledge organiser, you can ensure that children include each of these milestones within their performance, thereby aiding the retention of the core content.